KorzhCom/Korzh.DbUtils/README.md

 ### Step 1: Export you "master" DB (described in Basic Scenario)

 ### Step 2: Add data files to your project
 After the previous step you will have a new folder like `MyMasterDb-20190720` with a bunch of JSON files in it (one for each table).
-Copy all these files to your test project's folder `Resources` and mark all files as `Embedded resource`.
+In this example we will use `embedded resources`, but you can youse `zip` archive or files in folder as well.
+Copy all generated files to your test project's folder `Resources` and mark them as `Embedded resource`.
 Please note, that you will also need to add those files to your project manually for .NET Framework projects.

 ### Step 3: DB initialization code